Non-existence of complete K\"ahler metric of negatively pinched holomorphic sectional curvature: Introduction

 Theorem~\ref{thm:general_statement} under the incompleteness of $\omega$ implies the following:

 \begin{coro} Let $\Omega$ be a bounded weakly pseudoconvex domain in $\mathbb{C}^n$ with an incomplete K\"ahler metric $\omega$ satisfying all assumptions in Theorem~\ref{thm:general_statement}.
 Then there is no complete K\"ahler metric with negatively pinched holomorphic sectional curvature.
-So does the complete K\"ahler--Einstein metric of negative scalar curvature. \end{coro}
+In particular, any complete K\"ahler--Einstein metric of negative scalar curvature does not admit a negatively pinched holomorphic sectional curvature. \end{coro}

 Theorem~\ref{thm:general_statement} under the completeness of $\omega$ implies the equivalence of two invariant metrics on closed submanifolds of $\Omega$: